Why Does Sleeping Feel So Good?

 Rest Muscles

-During REM (rapid eye movement) phases, the body secretes hormones that help muscle repair, which makes all the difference for athletes.
+During REM (rapid eye movement) sleep, the body secretes hormones that help muscle repair, which makes all the difference for athletes.
 Also, while you’re sleeping, your muscles remain paralyzed, restricting movement during sleep.
 This helps the tense muscles relax, ensuring enough rest for the coming day.

 How to Improve Sleeping Habits